Canadian-owned. Canadian-delivered. Canadian data residency.

 Secure deployment

-Flows are deployed with proper service accounts, data loss prevention policies applied, and permissions scoped to what the automation actually needs.
+Flows ship with proper service accounts, DLP policies applied, environment region pinned to Canada, and permissions scoped to what the automation actually needs.

 4